RFA Wave Knight (A389): Future

 In June 2023, it was reported by one source that due to manning shortages in the RFA the ship, along with her sister ship Wave Ruler, would be decommissioned and potentially sold abroad.
 However, in the same month James Cartlidge, the Minister of State, Ministry of Defence, stated that both ships were to be retained in extended readiness until 2028 with the option of potentially reactivating them if required.
 In November 2024, the newly elected Labour government indicated that both ships would, in fact, be removed from service by March 2025.

+In October 2024, Wave Knight was used to film several scenes for the movie Project Hail Mary, released in 2026.

+In February 2026, Inocea Group announced the purchase of both Wave-class ships (Wave Knight and Wave Ruler) with the intention of fitting them up for active service with allied nations.

 Affiliations

 Wave Knight is affiliated with the following military and civilian organisations, bodies & individuals: